terenced/bungalow/README.md

 1. `Listing`: A property for sale with the permanent data (address, size, rooms etc etc) and current price.
 1. `SaleHistory`: The previous sale price (if available).
 From the sample data, it appears like we might only have one record, but this is a little bit a future proofing.
 For example, we might support more import data times that might include more historical data about the listing.
 (Think of house sigma).
 1. `Metadata`: Contains all the "extra" (estimates on rent, tax data) data about the listing.
-I designed it so that we could actually have multiple metadata sources, but for the sake of time, we currenly only support Zillow.
+I designed it so that we could actually have multiple metadata sources, but for the sake of time, we currently only support Zillow.
 I could have made this a bit more robust and allowed for variable columns, but I didn't want to make too many assumptions.
 Once multiple sources are add, to would be better revisit this design.

 In truth, I could have just created a fat model with all the data in it, which would just reflect the CSV import, but I wanted to show off my relationship skills ^_^.

 ### Assumptions